Overview

-Set up Redpoint HQ for QuickBooks
+Set up QuickBooks

-- You can see the full name of the Revenue Account that you must match in QuickBooks by viewing your Chart of Accounts using the “Flat View” (Chart of Accounts > Account Button > Flat View)
+- You can see the full name of the Revenue Account that you must match in QuickBooks by viewing your Chart of Accounts using the “Flat View” (Chart of Accounts > Account Button > Flat View).

 - Redpoint HQ does not support different Revenue Account names per location (i.e. Location1:Day Pass, Location2:Day Pass); all locations will use the same Revenue Account name and locations will be tracked/reported using the Class name (see below: Within QuickBooks > Classes)

-Deposit Accounts
+Deposit Accounts (Payments)

-You can see the full name of the Bank Account or Undeposited Funds Account that you must match in QuickBooks by viewing your Chart of Accounts using the “Flat View” (Chart of Accounts > Account Button > Flat View)
+You can see the full name of the Bank Account or Undeposited Funds Account that you must match in QuickBooks by viewing your Chart of Accounts using the “Flat View” (Chart of Accounts > Account Button > Flat View).

 Liability Account